 Triclosan (TSC) and triclocarban (TCC)

-Endocrine Disruption: Evidence suggests that tricolsan is an endocrine disruptor and impacts thyroid function and thyroid homeostasis (1) (2)
+Endocrine Disruption: Evidence suggests that Triclosan is in fact an endocrine disruptor which impacts thyroid function and thyroid homeostasis.

-Tricolsan-resistant bacteria: There is mounting evidence that suggests the use of tricolsan promotes bacteria that are resistant to antibiotic medications and antibacterial products (3)(4).
-A 2010 study by the European Commissions Scientific Committee on Consumer Safety determined that low concentrations of triclosan can encourage the growth of antimicrobial drug-resistant bacteria.
+Triclosan-resistant bacteria: There is also mounting evidence that suggests the use of Triclosan promoting bacteria that are resistant to antibiotic medications as well as antibacterial products.
+According to a 2010 study by the European Commissions Scientific Committee on Consumer Safety, their results actually determined that low concentrations of triclosan encourage the growth of antimicrobial drug-resistant bacteria.

-Bioaccumulation / Environmental Toxicity: Triclosan accumulates in fatty tissue, and has been found in human milk samples (5) as well as the umbilical cord blood of infants (6).
-Triclosan and triclocarban are more likely to kill algae, crustaceans and fish than they are microbes (7).
-Due to the extensive use of triclosan, these chemicals often ends up in sewage systems, and non agricultural settings, which can lead to exposure to plants, soil-dwelling biota, and their predators (8)
+Bioaccumulation / Environmental Toxicity: Triclosan additionally accumulates in fatty tissue.
+It has also been found in human milk samples and the umbilical cord blood of infants.
+In fact, triclosan and triclocarban are more likely to kill algae, crustaceans, and fish.
+Knowing this, the extensive use of triclosan end up in sewage systems and non-agricultural settings.
+In other words, these actions have resulted to harmful environmental exposure.